Fatumayattani/Soinhealth_okto_particlenetwork/README.md

    - Connect with other users in general support groups or participate in specialized groups led by certified coaches.
 4. **Join Community Forums**
    - Share experiences and insights, earning health tokens as rewards for your participation.
-**Take Part in Wellness Challenges**
+5. **Take Part in Wellness Challenges**
    - Join challenges that promote better health and earn tokens for your achievements.
+6. **Contribute to Social Impact Initiatives**
+   - Every interaction helps fund programs that distribute free sanitary towels and deliver reproductive health education across African communities.

+---